 The district school Superintendent must provide the Department of Highway Safety and Motor Vehicles the legal name, sex, date of birth, and social security number of each minor student who has been reported under this paragraph and who fails to otherwise satisfy the requirements of s.322.091.
-The Department of Highway Safety and Motor Vehicles may not issue a driver's license or learner's driver's license and shall suspend any previously issued driver's license or learner's driver's license of, any such minor student, pursuant to the provisions of s.322.091.
+The Department of Highway Safety and Motor Vehicles may not issue a driver's license or learner's driver's license-te, and shall suspend any previously issued driver's license or learner's driver's license of, any such minor student, pursuant to the provisions of s.322.091.

-10.600 EXTRACURRICULAR ACTIVITIES AND STUDENTS IN HOME EDUCATION 10.601 Elementary Students
+10.600 EXTRACURRICULAR ACTIVITIES AND STUDENTS IN HOME EDUCATION

+10.601 Elementary Students

-Students in Grades K-5 enrolled with the district as home education students are not eligible to participate in elementary activities associated with a Santa Rosa County District School extracurricular interscholastic activities at the student's school of residence as established by the school district's attendance zones.
+Students in Grades K-5 enrolled with the district as home education students are not eligible to participate in elementary activities associated with a Santa Rosa County District School.